2026 Board of Directors

 St. John’s NL

 Tony is a retired teacher of human resources and organizational behaviour at Memorial University of Newfoundland, with experience in corporate human resources management, governance of not-for-profit organizations, and public participation.
 His interest in Newfoundland history is well-satisfied by pursuing the full story of Landfall.
-Educated at University of Calgary (BA) and Toronto (MBA).
+Educated at the University of Calgary (BA) and Toronto (MBA).
 A kayaker, he has closely studied the shoreline of Brigus Bay.

 Secretary